 Affordable and resource-rich plans.
 With DreamHost prices start at just $2.59/mo.
 However, you get generous server resources and many useful features like one-click WordPress installation, free custom domain, an SSL, automatic updates, and many more.

 Great ease of use.
 DreamHost also prioritizes simplicity.
 The host comes with a very intuitive and well-organized native user interface that allows you to manage all aspects of your business site in one place.
 More so, if you prefer WordPress, the host includes BoldGrid, a functional drag-and-drop WP website builder.

 Strong security tools.
 The provider offers a well-rounded security package that includes features like free Let’s Encrypt SSL, automatic daily backups, Cloudflare CDN, domain privacy protection, and Mod_security.

-Additionally, DreamHost has plenty of excellent customer service options for you to choose from – if your problem is minor, you can check out the community forum or its knowledge base.
-If you’re dealing with something more serious, there’s always live chat (5:30 AM - 9:30 PM PT), phone support, and 24/7 email tickets.
+Knowledgeable customer support.
+DreamHost has plenty of customer service options to choose from – there’s live chat (5:30 AM – 9:30 PM PT), phone support, and 24/7 email tickets.
 More so, you can seek information in its active community forum or its knowledge base.

 With its cheap pricing, ample features, and user-friendliness, DreamHost sets a high bar for small business web hosting.